 We say that to express to you that we are top rated injury lawyers in Vermont who have been representing bike accident victims for many years.
 So…we know what we are talking about and have the traffic to prove it.

-We know you are in tremendous pain and have likely suffered more severe injuries than your everyday car accident victim.
-So, your medical bills and treatment will be higher than the average accident victim.
+We know you are in tremendous pain and have likely suffered more severe injuries than your everyday car crash victim.
+So, your medical bills and treatment will be higher than the average injury victim.

 What does that mean for you?